 The new Louvre-Lens is housed in a series of five low, spectacular glass and polished aluminum buildings that join each other at different angles.
 The park that is slowly being constructed around it is reflected in the glass and the roofs are also in glass which brings in light and gives you a view of the outdoors.

 An international competition was won by the Japanese architectural firm of SANAA, and the building designed by Kazuyo Sejima and Ryue Nishizawa.
 The project was started in 2003; it cost 150 million euros(£121.6 million; $198.38million) and took three years to build.

 The Museum is divided into different sections.
 Start in the Galerie du Temps, the main gallery where 205 major works of art are displayed in 3,000 square meters, with no dividing partitions.
-There's a 'Wow' moment as you walk in and see the gleaming space filled with priceless, unique art works.
-It shows, according to the museum, that 'long and visible progress of humanity' that characterises the Louvre in Paris.
+There's a 'Wow' moment as you walk in and see the gleaming space filled with priceless, unique artworks.
+It shows, according to the museum, that 'long and visible progress of humanity' that characterizes the Louvre in Paris.